rennypetit/project-web3-nft/README.md

 **PHILANTHROPY:** Philanthropy, is the platform of NFTs created for charitable purposes and offered, in a disinterested way, to raffle.
 The benefits will go to the charities directly, without intermediaries, thanks to Blockchain Technology.
 100% Transparency.

-**Authors:** Aitor Zaldua, Santiago Somoza, Renny Petit, Anas Bouhanassa,Andrés Díaz
+**Authors:** Aitor Zaldua, Santiago Somoza, Renny Petit, Anas Bouhanassa, Andrés Díaz

 ## Documentation